Orders placed after December 12th will likely not ship until early January.

 Riding in Public Spaces: Tips for a Safer Ride

 As electric skateboards become more popular, it’s important to remember that they share space with other vehicles and pedestrians.
 Always use designated bike lanes where possible, and be aware of your surroundings when riding in crowded areas.
 Ensure safety by following traffic rules and always yielding to pedestrians.
-Even though most electric skateboards can reach impressive top speeds, riding responsibly means adjusting your speed depending on the environment.
+Even though most skateboards can reach impressive top speeds, riding responsibly means adjusting your speed depending on the environment.
 Public spaces are not the place to test your board’s limits.

 One common mistake is riding at top speed through crowded streets or parks.
 While the thrill of high speeds is undeniable, it’s crucial to be aware of your surroundings, keeping your speed at a level that allows for quick adjustments.
 As a rule of thumb, always ride defensively, anticipating potential hazards like cars pulling out or pedestrians crossing unexpectedly.